SmartDataProjects/pop/README.rst

 As we work with a hadoop implementation the first implementation in this repository is called hdfs_pop.

-**hdfs_pop** is using the logfiles on the namenode of the hadoop storage system to find two tags: cmd=open and cmd=delete.
-The open tag will add a file usage to the file_usage table which includes the file_id and the timestamp when that usage occured.
-The delete tag will lead to the deletion of all file usage data for the given file.
+**hdfs_pop** is using the logfiles on the namenode of the hadoop storage system by scanning the lates version for information.
+The basic operation is to find two tags: cmd=open and cmd=delete.

+The *open* tag will add a file usage to the 'file_usage' table which includes the file_id and the timestamp when that usage occured.
+The *delete* tag will lead to the deletion of all file usage data for the given file.

+To ensure that freshly copied file will show some usage and the time of arrival can be deduced the completion of the file copy will count as one usage and added as an entry into the 'file_usage' table of the database.
+This is based on finding the *completedFile* tag.

 Client
 ------

 The package also has a client which can be used to query the database to present the present file usage situtation on the system.
+Use popc or for the local MIT implementation: popc-mit.
+This will assume a scheme for how the dataset name is encoded.